If you’re looking for mixed drinks that are refreshing and have a clean, fresh taste, it’s hard to beat fresh mint cocktails.

 The old Cuban cocktail is bubbly, beautiful, and bittersweet.

-You’ll make it with rum, lime juice, simple syrup, mint leaves, Angostura bitters, champagne, and lime slices for garnishes.
+You’ll make it with dark rum, lime juice, simple syrup, mint leaves, Angostura bitters, Champagne, and lime slices for garnishes.

 To look so delicate and charming, the old Cuban actually packs a bit of a punch, and it’ll make your head a little fuzzy after just one drink.